brillout/awesome-react-components/readme.md

  - [gatsby](https://github.com/gatsbyjs/gatsby) - Transform plain text into dynamic blogs and websites using React.js.
  - [phenomic](https://github.com/MoOx/phenomic) - Modern static* website generator based on the React and Webpack ecosystem.
  - [sitegen](https://github.com/andreypopp/sitegen) - Generate websites by composing React components.

+ ### Component distribution

+ - [Bit](https://github.com/teambit/bit).
+A tool for component source code distribution that saves the overhead of keeping components in separate repos.
+It allows you to track and share components directly from any project and update changes to the component's source code from any project it's sourced in.
+It also works with NPM and Yarn.